giusepperizzo/geosummly/README.md

 -I –input   <path/to/file>  set the geojson input file -O –output  <path/to/dir>   set the output directory -v -vtype   <arg>           set the type of venue grouping.
 Allowed values: single, cell.
 Default single.
--l –ctype   <arg>           set the type of coordinates normalization.
+-l –ltype   <arg>           set the type of coordinates (latitude and langitude) normalization.
 Allowed values: norm, notnorm, missing.
 Default norm.
--g –cnum    <arg>           set the number of cells of a side of the squared grid.
+-g –gnum    <arg>           set the number of cells of a side of the squared grid.
 Default 20.
--s –snum    <arg>           set the number of cells, taken randomly, chosen for the sampling.
+-r –rnum    <arg>           set the number of cells, taken randomly, chosen for the sampling.
--S –social  <arg>           set the social network for meta-data collection.
+-s –social  <arg>           set the social network for meta-data collection.
 So far only foursquare is activable.
 Default fourquare.
 -C –cache                   cache activation.
 Default deactivated.
 ```
 The options *coord*, *input* (only if *coord* is not specified), *output* are mandatory.
 The options *input* and *coord* are mutually exclusive.
-The options *input* and *cnum* are mutually exclusive.
-The options *input* and *snum* are mutually exclusive.
+The options *input* and *gnum* are mutually exclusive.
+The options *input* and *rnum* are mutually exclusive.
 The output consist of a file of single venues, a file of grid-shaped aggregated venues, a file of density values of the previous aggregates, a file with intra-feature normalized density values shifted in [0,1].

 #####discovery